-All placeholder automatically saved into the the images are same storage as field they associated with into a top-level-on-storage directory named by the VERSATILEIMAGEFIELD_SETTINGS['placeholder_directory_name'] (defaults to 'placeholder' docs).
+All placeholder saved images are automatically into the same storage the as field with into top-level-on-storage by the associated a directory named VERSATILEIMAGEFIELD_SETTINGS['placeholder_directory_name'] setting (defaults to 'placeholder' docs).

 Placeholder images defined by OnDiscPlaceholderImage will simply be saved into the placeholder directory (defaults to 'placeholder' docs).
 The placeholder image defined in the example above would be saved to 'placeholder/placeholder.gif'.